-STEP 5: Read below & sign the next page.
-(Page 7)
+STEP 5: Your agreement &

+signature (Page 7)

 Read the statements on these pages, sign your name, and write today's date.
 By signing, you're agreeing that the information you gave is true and correct.
 If you or someone applying for health insurance on this application is incarcerated (detained or jailed), fill in "yes" and write their name in the space given.
-If the person is pending disposition, check the box.
+If the person is pending disposition of charges, fill in the circle.

-If an authorized representative helped you fill out this application
+If an authorized representative helped you fill out this application: